PAXSTORE/paxstore-openapi-java-sdk/docs/EMM_DEVICE_API.md

 ```
 {
 	"businessCode": 61666,
-	"message": "The EMM device status is invalid"
+	"message": "The AirEMM device status is invalid"
 }
 ```